-The ACD is also the manager of certain open-ended investment companies details of which are set out in Appendix IV.
+The ACD is also the manager of certain authorised unit trusts and open-ended investment companies details of which are set out in Appendix IV.

 Details of a typical investor in the Company are set out in Appendix I.

 2.1.2.
 Head Office